Puppy Illness That Could Be Fatal

 The surgery was successful in restoring the intestine to the proper position and Tony came through the operation fine.
 His behavior soon returned to his normal puppy playfulness.

 His two week recovery after surgery included restricted outdoor activities and walks on a leash.
-The vet prescribed a restricted diet of boiled chicken and rice to help his intestines return to their normal rhythm.
+The vet prescribed a bland diet of boiled chicken and rice to help his intestines return to their normal rhythm.
 At the end of two weeks his stitches were removed and we were thrilled that he didn't mess with them or need an Elizabethan collar.

 Tony at Five